Gonzo-CR/Kursprojekt-2-Prototype/README.md

 `$ git clone https://github.com/Gonzo-CR/Kursprojekt-2-Prototype.git`

 >[!TIP]
->We recommend using VSCode to open the project, because we also recommend the extension Live Server, which runs the website on a live server for us.
+>We recommend using VSCode to open the project, it provides the extension Live Server, which runs the website on a live server for us.

+## How to start the website
+Opening up the project you will encounter a fairly simple folder structure.
+To start the application please open the index.html file within the source folder:

+` src -> index.html`

+>[!WARNING]
+>Dragging any .html file to the browser to open the website, will not display it as intended and won't have any functionality or style.
+Make sure to run the website on a server like Live Server via VSCode.

 ## How to use the protoype
 <img src="images/readme-images/Landing_Page.png" alt="" width="400">